The Siege poster

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more Edward Zwick analyses, see Courage Under Fire, Blood Diamond and Jack Reacher: Never Go Back.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more Edward Zwick analyses, see Courage Under Fire, Jack Reacher: Never Go Back and Love & Other Drugs.

 Plot Points by Act